Through the Wildwood

 Do not be afraid to dimple the dough

-When I first tried focaccia I was terrified of handling the dough.
+When I first tried sourdough focaccia, I was terrified of handling the dough.
 After making lots of sourdough loaves where I need to be very gentle in order to preserve the bubbles and gas built up, I brought that same approach to focaccia.
 I later realized that the focaccia is very forgiving.
 Dimpling the dough well will keep it from puffing up too much.

 Spread it out over the surface of the pan

 Another way to keep Focaccia from puffing up too much is by spreading it out over the surface of your pan.
-One mistake I made is baking mine in a cast iron that was too small to allow the dough to be spread out.
+One mistake I made was baking mine in a cast iron that was too small to allow the dough to be spread out.
 This caused the dough to be too puffy.
 When you make this recipe I would highly recommend you use a larger cast iron or a sheet pan with sides.

 To make this recipe you will need: